 Educator License Exams - Initial Licensure

-As part of the process of becoming a licensed educator in particular areas in Ohio’s pre-kindergarten through grade 12 system, candidates must pass licensure exams.
+As part of the process of becoming a licensed educator in Ohio’s pre-kindergarten through grade 12 system, candidates must pass licensure exams.
 Depending upon the content area, the tests for initial licensure are the Ohio Assessment for Educators, the ACTFL/LTI examinations for candidates who wish to teach world languages and Praxis assessments in selected areas.

 What Tests Do I Need to Take?

 Test Series for Initial Licensure

 - Ohio Assessments for Educators (OAE) measure professional, pedagogical and subject-specific knowledge and skills.
 Pearson's Evaluation Systems group provides these tests.